Comparisons

 Software Experience

 The Oura app is polished, with the Readiness score serving as a daily single-number health summary that integrates sleep quality, HRV, temperature trends, and previous day's activity.
 The "Explore" section of the app provides guided programs for sleep improvement, stress management, and resilience building.
+Tagging behaviors (caffeine, alcohol, late meals) and watching their correlations emerge over weeks is where the app's long-term value compounds.

 Head-to-Head by Use Case